pingidentity/pingidentity-devops-getting-started/docs/reference/readOnlyFilesystem.md

 kustomize build kustomize && rm kustomize/all.yaml
 ```

-The `kustomization.yaml` file makes the injected scripts executable and sets the **securityContext** for the containers to read-only:
+The `kustomization.yaml` file sets the **securityContext** for the each container's root file system to read-only:

 ```yaml
 resources: